 The sector now consists principally of limited specialist markets, such as student accommodation, the desire of some owners to have some income until they can sell at a favourable rate, and the government's subsidy of rents through Housing Benefit.
 There also tends to be more private renting in certain areas, when there is a special market for short term lettings, such as holiday lets, or a student population.
 However, there has been a substantial increase in supply.
 The principal economic determinants of supply have been not deregulation, but

-The combination of factors has led to a marked expansion of the sector since 2007, increasing the size of the sector by 50%.
+The combination of factors has led to a marked expansion of the sector since 2007, nearly doubling the size of the sector.

 |An unpopular estate, emptied in preparation for demolition.